 What are the Signs and Symptoms of a Hormone Imbalance?

-There are many signs or symptoms of a hormonal imbalance.
-They depend on the gender of the person and the particular hormone imbalance.
+There are many signs or symptoms of a hormonal imbalance, depending on the person’s gender and the particular hormone imbalance.

 Hormone Imbalance Symptoms